-Argument:Real in [-1, 1]Default:0.0
+Argument: Real in [-1, 1]

-17.5.1.9 <variogram> (required)
+18.5.1.9 <variogram> (required)

 Description: Wrapper for elements specifying the interval uncertainty, that is, interval thickness residual or interval velocity residual.
 The residual is the unknown difference between the true interval thickness/velocity and interval thickness/velocity trend.
 It is specified by the variogram (spatial correlation function) and SD.
+This element can be repeated twice to obtain a nested variogram.